 There is no apiary registration requirement for apiaries in Michigan.

 Keep in mind that zoning and tax classifications are different, even though they use the same groupings.
-Beekeeping may change the tax classification, but not your zoning.
-Raising bees as a hobby (less than 25 colonies) would usually not result in being classified agricultural for tax purposes.
+Beekeeping may change your tax classification, but not your zoning.
+Raising bees as a hobby (fewer than 25 colonies) would usually not result in being classified agricultural for tax purposes.
 Sideliners (25-300 colonies) are generally a unit of other agricultural operations.
 Commercial producers (300 or more colonies) may best be classified agricultural although the commercial storage, processing, distribution, marketing, or shipping portions of the operation are not agricultural.
 To determine what classifies as Agricultural Classification, according to the tax commission, check the State of Michigan Classification of Property.

-Michigan Right to Farm Act
+Michigan Right to Farm Act (RTFA)

 Labeling and Selling Honey